 - 6.1 The Government is not changing the legislation relating to the business rates reliefs available to properties.
 Instead, the Government will, in line with the eligibility criteria set out in the guidance, reimburse local authorities where relief is granted using discretionary relief powers under section 47 of the Local Government Finance Act 1988.
 Individual billing authorities must adopt a local scheme and determine in each individual case whether to grant relief under section 47.
 The relief is available to reduce chargeable amounts in respect of 2021/22. - 6.2 Central government will fully reimburse local authorities for discretionary relief awards which comply with the guidance up to the maximum level of the allocations. - 6.3 Haringey is responsible for designing the discretionary relief schemes that is to operate in its areas.
-However, to receive funding for the relief the scheme must comply with the Governments requirements to: - 6.3.1. not award relief to ratepayers who for the same period of the relief either are or would have been eligible for the Extended Retail Discount (covering Retail, Hospitality and Leisure), the Nursery Discount or the Airport and Ground Operations Support Scheme (AGOSS), - 6.3.2. not award relief to a hereditament for a period when it is unoccupied (other than hereditaments which have become closed temporarily due to the government's advice on COVID-19, which should be treated as occupied for the purposes of this relief), and - 6.3.3. direct support towards ratepayers who have been adversely affected by the pandemic and have been unable to adequately adapt to that impact. - In line with the legal restrictions in section 47(8A) of the Local Government Finance Act 1988, billing authorities may not grant the discount to themselves, certain precepting authorities (e.g. a parish or county council) or a functional body, within the meaning of the Greater London Authority Act 1999. - 6.5 The scheme set out in Appendix A has been designed to ensure the Council complies with the requirements of such a scheme as set out in the guidance document entitled 'COVID-19 Additional Relief Fund (CARF): local authority guidance'. - In order to manage funding allocation, it is anticipated that there may be more than one round of allocations.
-The initial round will be based on the reduction in GVA but multiplied by 1.34 as set out in the table below so as not to exceed the £3.8m funding provided.
-This methodology maintains the proportional loss set out in the guidance and maximizes the distribution of the relief.
+However, to receive funding for the relief the scheme must comply with the Governments requirements to:

+- 6.3.1. not award relief to ratepayers who for the same period of the relief either are or would have been eligible for the Extended Retail Discount (covering Retail, Hospitality and Leisure), the Nursery Discount or the Airport and Ground Operations Support Scheme (AGOSS), - 6.3.2. not award relief to a hereditament for a period when it is unoccupied (other than hereditaments which have become closed temporarily due to the government's advice on COVID-19, which should be treated as occupied for the purposes of this relief), and - 6.3.3. direct support towards ratepayers who have been adversely affected by the pandemic and have been unable to adequately adapt to that impact. - In line with the legal restrictions in section 47(8A) of the Local Government Finance Act 1988, billing authorities may not grant the discount to themselves, certain precepting authorities (e.g. a parish or county council) or a functional body, within the meaning of the Greater London Authority Act 1999. - 6.5 The scheme set out in Appendix 1 has been designed to ensure the Council complies with the requirements of such a scheme as set out in the guidance document entitled 'COVID-19 Additional Relief Fund (CARF): local authority guidance'. - In order to manage funding allocation, it is anticipated that there may be more than one round of allocations.
+The initial round will be based on the reduction in GVA but reduced by 89% as set out in the table below so as not to exceed the £3.8m funding provided.
 Should there be unallocated funding following the first round, the council will consider making a further distribution of relief based on average GVA loss.